 2:00 — The introduction is very "This is the story of how Jesus changed the world."
 This is not going to be about how Jesus was sent by God and died as an atoning sacrifice for those who will believe in Him.
 This is going to be about how Jesus bucked the status quo and brought about a revolution of social change.
 This show will not present the gospel.
 Phrases like "Savior of the world" might come up, but they'll never be explained.
 They'll be framed in a social context, not a gospel one.

 6:30 — Aside from some questionable theotwits, the information so far has been factual for the most part.

 9:00 — Mary asks Gabriel, "Why has He chosen me?"
 Gabriel replies, "You are pure of heart and soul."
-According to the story in Luke 1, Mary did not ask that question, nor was Mary told that the reason she was chosen.
+According to the story in Luke 1, Mary did not ask that question, nor was Mary told that was the reason she was chosen.
 Gabriel said to her, "Greetings, O favored one, the Lord is with you!"
 When Mary was troubled, Gabriel said, "Do not be afraid, Mary, for you have found favor with God."
 She was favored because God chose her, not because she merited worthiness.

 9:30 — James Martin says, "Notice that when she says yes to the angel, she doesn't ask her husband or her father.
-She says it on her own.
+She says to it on her own.
 So this is a very strong woman."
 The feminism is strong with this one.

 11:00 — Dr. Otis Moss III says, "When Mary says, 'I'm pregnant, and you're not the father,' Joseph probably reacted in a typical male fashion.
 That's why I love the story because it does not sugar-coat it as making Joseph holier than thou."
 That's why you love the story?
 Because of your own conjecture?
 Not because it's about the birth of the Savior of the world?
 The show then portrays Joseph losing his temper, breaking stuff apart and throwing it around the house he had been building for him and Mary.